New Hampshire

 • NH photo ID issued by the DMV for voting purposes only

-• NH schools including public and private colleges and universities, community colleges and licensed career schools
+• NH schools, including public and private colleges, universities, community colleges, and licensed career schools

-• Public high schools and private high schools that are approved by the NH Department of Educations
+• Public and private high schools approved by the NH Department of Education

-If you do not have an approved photo ID you may get a free photo ID for voting purposes only by presenting a voucher from your town/city clerk to any New Hampshire DMV office that issues identification.
+If you do not have an approved photo ID, you may get a free photo ID for voting purposes by presenting a voucher from your town or city clerk to any New Hampshire DMV office that issues identification.

 Official Results